Ginolux/zoov_project/bike/README.md

 Starting and Stopping Services
 ==============================

-* To launch the bike service, from bike folder, run:
+* To launch the bike service, from the bike folder, run:
 ```
 $ python manage.py runserver
 ```